wp-plugins/woomio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin eases the use of Woomio for WordPress users by converting all links to affiliate links automatically.
-Woomio also provides a simple overview of your blogs sales and reader statistics.

 == Description ==
 If you have a WordPress blog, our WordPress plugin is the simplest way to start collecting statistics.
 * Learn how many visitors you have, and how they found your blog
 * See how many readers click on your Woomio links
 * Keep track of the sales made from your Woomio links
 * Learn which of your blog posts are most popular
 * Rank your blog posts according to sales and link clicks

 Learn more on [Woomio.com](https://www.woomio.com).